 - follow specific impartiality and conflict-of-interest requirements, such as not accepting any money, gift, gratuity, or item of value from the owner/consignee of the food being tested; and

 - submit all LAAF-accredited test results directly to the FDA in English.

 *These requirements are also in the 2018 AOAC International Guidelines for Laboratories Performing Microbiological and Chemical Analyses of Food, Dietary Supplements, and Pharmaceuticals

 Not necessarily.
-If, within the previous 2 years, the accrediting body conducted an on-site assessment to ISO/IEC 17025:2017, then the initial LAAF assessment may be conducted remotely (similar to a scope expansion).
+If within the previous two years, the accrediting body conducted an on-site assessment to ISO/IEC 17025:2017, then the initial LAAF assessment may be conducted remotely (similar to a scope expansion).
 Any laboratory seeking LAAF-accreditation that has not undergone an on-site assessment to ISO/IEC 17025:2017 must have the initial assessment on-site.
 (Certain assessment activities may be conducted remotely, where applicable.)

 Please refer to A2LA’s Food and Pharmaceutical Testing Laboratory Accreditation Program for further information.